sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/schema-drift.md

 Then check the database again with the `drift` command and proceed with your multiversion upgrade.

-> Note: It is possible for the drift command to detect diffs which will not prevent prevent upgrades.
+> Note: It is possible for the drift command to detect diffs which will not prevent upgrades.

 If migrator drift suggests SQL queries which don't make sense please report to support@sourcegraph.com or open an issue in the [`sourcegraph/sourcegraph`](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=) repo.